gaubrey1/celo-ico/README.md

 ## Deploy Smart Contract
 To deploy our smart contract, we will need to install some packages.
 Let's install the `dotenv` package to be able to import the env file and use it in our config file.

-- Open up a terminal pointing at the **hardhat-tutorial** directory and execute this command
+Open up a terminal pointing at the **hardhat-tutorial** directory and execute this command:
 ```bash
 npm install dotenv
 ```